zeeshankhan1981/free-thinkers/docs/README.md

 ## Usage

 1. Open your web browser and navigate to `http://localhost:5000`
+2. If you're a new user, click "Register" to create an account
+3. If you have an account, click "Login" to sign in
-2. Select a model from the dropdown
+4. Select a model from the dropdown
-3. Type your message and click Send
+5. Type your message and click Send
-4. Toggle between light and dark mode using the theme switch
+6. Toggle between light and dark mode using the theme switch
-5. Manage your conversations using the conversation manager
+7. Manage your conversations using the conversation manager
-6. Configure model parameters to optimize responses
+8. Configure model parameters to optimize responses
+9. Access your user profile to manage preferences and settings

 ## Technical Specifications